citrez/Everything-I-Know/python/README.md

 3. Specify the exact Python version you want
 4. Switch between the installed versions

+`pyenv install -l` to get the complete list of avaiable pyenv python instalisations `pyenv install -l | grep "3.9"` for bonus marks.

 ### Using pyenv to install python

 `pyenv install --list | grep " 3\.[678]"` This shows all the Python versions that pyenv knows about that match the regular expression.